RhetTbull/osxphotos/README.md

 See [Template System](#template-system) for additional details.

+#### `detected_text(confidence_threshold=TEXT_DETECTION_CONFIDENCE_THRESHOLD)`

+Detects text in photo and returns lists of results as (detected text, confidence)

+- `confidence_threshold`: float between 0.0 and 1.0.
+If text detection confidence is below this threshold, text will not be returned.
+Default is `osxphotos._constants.TEXT_DETECTION_CONFIDENCE_THRESHOLD`

+If photo is edited, uses the edited photo, otherwise the original; falls back to the preview image if neither edited or original is available.

+Returns: list of (detected text, confidence) tuples.

+Note: This is *not* the same as Live Text in macOS Monterey.
+When using `detected_text()`, osxphotos will use Apple's [Vision framework](https://developer.apple.com/documentation/vision/recognizing_text_in_images?language=objc) to perform text detection on the image.
+On my circa 2013 MacBook Pro, this takes about 2 seconds per image.  `detected_text()` does memoize the results for a given `confidence_threshold` so repeated calls will not re-process the photo.

 ### ExifInfo
 [PhotosInfo.exif_info](#exif-info) returns an `ExifInfo` object with some EXIF data about the photo (Photos 5 only).  `ExifInfo` contains the following properties: